 Interference with Judicial Proceedings

-Contact a Phoenix criminal defense attorney at MayesTelles PLLC for help!
+If you have been accused of interfering with judicial proceedings in Phoenix, contact an attorney at MayesTelles PLLC for help.
 You can reach us at (602) 428-7104.

 Consequences of Interfering with Judicial Proceedings

 There are a number of potential consequences for an Interfering with Judicial Proceedings conviction.
 The maximum sentence a court can impose for being convicted of Interfering with Judicial Proceedings is 6 months in jail, a $2,500.00 fine, and up to three years of probation.